explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-firefox-plan.md

 would miss; both were used as prior art the way Ladybird's own plan used Servo's.

-This document covers Firefox's Phase 1: the WebIDL surface, actor plumbing, and a correct read/write round trip (now disk-persisted, budget-accounted, PHL/GREASE-gated, and rate-limited) across all three disclosure scopes, plus a handful of follow-up fixes found via WPT and real end-to-end testing after the initial implementation. `dom.crossOriginStorage.enabled` now defaults to `true` on this branch (step 15) — this is a personal-fork testing branch, not a real Firefox release channel, so "on by default" here means "on for anyone who downloads a build from this branch's own release workflow," nothing more.
-Work happened on a `cross-origin-storage` branch off `main` in `tomayac/firefox`, committing at each step below.
+This document covers Firefox's Phase 1: the WebIDL surface, actor plumbing, and a correct read/write round trip (disk-persisted, budget-accounted, PHL/GREASE-gated, and rate-limited) across all three disclosure scopes. `dom.crossOriginStorage.enabled` defaults to `true` on this branch — this is a personal-fork testing branch, not a real Firefox release channel, so "on by default" here means "on for anyone who downloads a build from this branch's own release workflow," nothing more.
+Work happened on a `cross-origin-storage` branch off `main` in `tomayac/firefox`.

 ## Key architectural decisions